nasriv/StockPriceForecaster/README.md

 # VolatilityPredictor
-By using historic stock price volatility and Monte Carlo Simulations to predict future price trends of a stock.
+Using historic price volatility data to drive a Monte Carlo Simulation.
+Predicting future price trends based on distribution of daily stock price changes.